stevie170/google-app-scripts/form-submission-to-doc/ReadMe.md

 ## Sample Script

 I'm including the basic sample script I created using a tutorial, because it was the very basic starting point for this project.

+## Project Scripts

+As this project evolved, I ended up creating a few different scripts to do different things for different forms.
+These included scripts are very specific to my project, and are very similar to each other.